aureuserp/dev-docs/src/master/architecture/panels.md

 - **Separation of Concerns**: Admin and customer interfaces are cleanly separated
 - **Modular Design**: The Plugin Manager enables extending functionality without core modifications
-- **Security**: Different authentication guards ensure proper access control
+- **Security**: Different authentication guards ensure proper access control, with optional two-factor authentication for admins
 - **Responsive Design**: Layout adjustments for different screen sizes
-- **Enhanced UX**: Features like SPA mode and unsaved changes alerts improve user experience
+- **Enhanced UX**: Features like the quick navigation command palette, database notifications, company switcher, and unsaved changes alerts improve user experience

 ## Integration Example

 To add a new plugin to the system:

-1. Create a plugin class implementing Filament's Plugin contract
+1. Create a plugin class implementing Filament's `Plugin` contract and a service provider extending `Webkul\PluginManager\PackageServiceProvider`
-2. Add the fully qualified class name to `bootstrap/plugins.php`
-3. The PluginManager will automatically load and register it
+2. Attach the plugin to panels with `Panel::configureUsing()` in the service provider's `packageRegistered()` method
+3. Register the service provider in `bootstrap/providers.php`
+4. Install the plugin with `php artisan <plugin-name>:install`

-This architecture enables seamless extension of the Aureus ERP system with new modules and functionality.
+This architecture enables seamless extension of the AureusERP system with new modules and functionality.